 |Developer:||TID Pte Ltd (JV between Hong Leong Group and Mitsui Fudosan)|

-One-north represents a work-live-play-learn research and business park that focuses on key growth sectors such as biomedical sciences, infocomm technology and media, supported by capabilities in science and engineering.
-As such, you will find yourself surrounded by many interesting, futuristic looking buildings that juxtaposes against the old colonial bungalows of Nepal Hill and Wessex.
+One-north represents work-live-play-learn research and business park that focuses on key growth sectors such as biomedical sciences, Infocomm technology and media, supported by capabilities in science and engineering.
+As such, you will find yourself surrounded by many interesting, futuristic-looking buildings that juxtapose against the old colonial bungalows of Nepal Hill and Wessex.
 The precinct is split into 8 precincts, some of which you may have been acquainted with – Biopolis, Fusionopolis, Mediapolis, Vista, Launchpad @ one-north, Nepal Hill, Wessex and Ayer Rajah.